Bird-Shamaness/MuchPixels/README.md

 - User
   - Implement profile pic change (The user should be able to change his profile pic)
   - Implement description field
 - Fix styles of the whole page
+  - Fix hot page styles
+  - Fix trending page styles
+  - Fix user edit photo styles
+  - Fix edit user styles
 - Unit tests
 - Chat (optional)
+- Handle invalid data where it is not persistent
+- Use the variables from herokuapp
+- Seed base with more photos including not messy description and title